Alecyrus/Allegro/README.md

 method = get,post
 ;The module where the handler class is located module = task1
-;The number of the service processes.
-If the value of eventlet_enabled is True, the item will be of no effect workers = 1
+;The number of the service workers.
+If the value of eventlet_enabled is True, the item will be of no effect workers = 3 processes_pool = 10
 ;use eventlet
 eventlet_enabled = True
-max_eventlet = 1000
+eventlet_pool = 1000
 ```